Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 24 *(36m)*
 - **Components**: V, S
 - **Duration**: Until dispelled
-One creature you can see within range must succeed on a CHAa Save or be Cursed.
+One creature you can see within range must succeed on a CHA  Save or be Cursed.
 A creature Cursed in this way has its skeleton animated within it, and must succeed on a STR Save at the beginning of each of its turns or have its movement controlled by its skeleton until the beginning of its next turn.
 A humanoid creature that dies while cursed in this way has a Skeletal Liberator tear free of its flesh at the beginning of its next turn.
 The skeletal liberator is [Charmed](conditions.md#charmed) by you for 1 hour, or until you or your companions do anything harmful to it.
 When the [charmed](conditions.md#charmed) condition ends, the skeletal liberator becomes hostile to all living creatures.